oppia/oppia-web-developer-docs/Google-Summer-of-Code-2026.md

   - (c) play through the app locally
   - (d) build _each_ flavor of the app: dev, alpha, beta, GA.
 - Write new Kotlin code with unit tests.
-- Strong understanding of all the steps of the Oppia Android release process, and why each step is needed.
 - Familiarity with how the team uses Kotlin scripts (recommended to have actually written or changed one, but this isn't a strong requirement).
 - Familiarity with GitHub Actions and a strong concept of how cron jobs work.